Pooh1089/Skin_CancerDetection_CNN/README.md

 4. PIL- v 7.1.2

 # Inferences:
-- The overfitting issue significantly reduced on using drop out layer and data augmentation.
+- The overfitting issue significantly reduced on using dropout layer and data augmentation.
-- The class rebalance helped in increasing the validation accuracy and removinf the overfitting problem.
+- The class rebalance helped in increasing the validation accuracy and reducing the gap between train and validation accuracy.
+Thereby getting rid of the overfitting problem.

 # Contributions :
 This project is done individually.
 Project owner name is Pooja Ravi Shankar.